MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/use-teams-panels.md

 In the **Upcoming Calendar** pane (bottom right pane) on the Home screen, you can see the scheduling details of a meeting space for up to 24 hours in the future from the current time.

 **Can I reserve a meeting space for a future time from the Teams panels device?**
 No, you can't reserve a meeting space for a future time from the Teams panels device.
-The start time is always the current time for an ad-hoc meeting scheduled via Teams panels.
+The start time is always the current time for an ad hoc meeting scheduled via Teams panels.

 **How long I can reserve an available meeting space for an ad hoc meeting?**
 You can reserve an available meeting space starting from your current time until the next scheduled meeting time, or up to a maximum of 24 hours from your current time, whichever is earlier.
 For example, if the current time is 10 AM, and the device displays the next scheduled meeting at 2 PM, you can reserve the meeting space from 10 AM until 2 PM.